 This combination of factors is the secret behind Genshin Impact, a free-to-play open-world RPG that’s been called a Breath of the Wild clone.
 The game is known for its crushing gacha system that made upwards of $15 million within its first 6 months of existence.

 But before you get mad about in-game gambling, let’s take a step back and look at the locations in Teyvat that make Genshin Impact worth coming back to for 18.6 million players — and the real-world places that inspired them.
+These locations in Genshin Impact have such a close resemblance to real-life locations that you can even take photos in Teyvat with your characters and match it with a photo of yourself.

 Located just outside of Monstadt, Starsnatch Cliff gives players a panoramic view of the ocean all the way to snowy Dragonspine.
 Its dedicated soundtrack perfectly captures the sense of awe you get when you first make your way to the peak.